Technical Support

 QUESTION

 I have a very time-critical routine that accesses an SPI Bus.
 It needs to shift in 8 bits from one single pin to a register.
-Normally this would be done in a loop, but I must optimize it to consume minimum time.
+Usually, this would be done in a loop, but I must optimize it to consume minimum time.

 The construction below works OK, but still does not give me the performance that I would like to have.
 Is there a better way to code this?